fareen341/Django-DRF-End-To-End/README.md

 iii.
 Use of F().
 iv.
 How to group by.
 </pre>
+12. What are the files gets created when we create new project and new app?
+13. What is signals in django, explain few signal?
+14. Relationship in django models, explain foreign key, one to one fiels, many to many fields?
+15. What is template inheritance?
+16. Difference between extend and include in jinja template?
+17. Where does django stores session data, what are other session storage provided by django?

 <b>DRF</b>
 1. Difference between put and patch?
+2. What is serializer and deserializer?
+3. What is cors?
+4. Authentication in DRF?
+5. Authorization/Permission in DRF?
+6. What is JWT, What is access and refresh token?
+7. Routers in DRF?
+8. Difference in APIView & ViewSet?
+9. Difference in GenericAPIViewSet & GenericViewSet?

 # Interview Questions with answer:
 <b>Python</b>